VincentFaust/battleship/README.md

 `Winning the Game` The game ends when all ships of either player or the computer are sunk.
 The first to sink all opponent's ships wins.*

 *The above directions are also printed to the console when you start up a game.

+# Future Considerations
+Since this was originally an assignment, I included the computers board display for ease of use for my computer.
+So for play purposes, it makes sense to remove it from view.